Louis Hautecœur

-Louis-Eugène-Georges Hautecœur (11 June 1884, Paris - 17 November 1973, Paris) was a French art historian and museum conservator.
+Louis-Eugène-Georges Hautecœur (11 June 1884, Paris – 17 November 1973, Paris) was a French art historian and museum conservator.

 Biography

 He was born to Alfred Albert Hautecœur and his wife, Jeanne née Barrault, who were print merchants.
 After attending the Lycée Henri-IV, he was admitted to the École Normale Supérieure in 1905, and passed his exam for becoming an agrégé in 1908.
 He was with the École française de Rome from then until 1910, during which time he was in charge of excavations in Tunisia, under the aegis of the Académie des Inscriptions et Belles Lettres.
 In 1909, he married his first wife, Marcelle Charlotte Poullain.

 From 1910 until the start of World War I, he held several teaching positions, in Paris, Laon and Amiens.
 He was awarded a Doctorate in 1912, and was mobilized in 1914, serving as a Second-Lieutenant in the 152nd Infantry Division.
 In 1917, he was attached to the Ministry of War and became head of the Diplomatic Information Service in Lugano.

 After the war, he was a professor of art history at the Université de Caen (1919-1931) and the École du Louvre (1920-1940).
 He also held the Chair of Architectural History at the École des Beaux-Arts (1920-1940).
 At the same time, he served in administrative positions; notably at the Louvre (1919-1927), and as the last conservator of the original Musée du Luxembourg (1927-1937).
-He hlso helped to organize its successor, the Musée National d’Art Moderne at the Palais de Tokyo; serving as its director until 1940.
+He also helped to organize its successor, the Musée National d’Art Moderne at the Palais de Tokyo; serving as its director until 1940.
 As a result of these activities, he was made a Knight in the Legion of Honor in 1938.